drogue-iot/hey-rodney-dataset/README.md

 __Export the audio file in the form of a .wav file__:<br> *Create a dedicated folder to store all recordings*
-1. After completing the recording
+1. After completing each recording
 2. Go to File
 3. Export
 4. Export as *.wav*
+5. Select the dedicated folder
+6. Select signed 16-bit PCM as the encoding
+7. Export the file

 ## Step 2: Create a Zip